 Screening:-

 Screening is done whenever possible and the terms predictive value, sensitivity, and specificity are very dear to physicians.
-First it is imperative to have an idea of sensitivity and specificity.
-Sensitivity of a test reveals the ratio of true positive cases against a summation of true positive and false negative cases detected and thus if the sensitivity is high, then the chances of the result being positive is very high.
+First, it is imperative to have an idea of sensitivity and specificity.
+The sensitivity of a test reveals the ratio of true positive cases against a summation of true positive and false negative cases detected and thus if the sensitivity is high, then the chances of the result being positive is very high.
 Specificity, on the other hand, finds out the ratio of true negative patients to a sum of true negative and false positive cases, and thus, here also, high specificity is desired.
 The appropriateness of a diagnostic test is thus assessed.
 A positive predictive value,i.e. a ratio of true positive to the sum of true positive and false positives, and/or the negative predictive value (ratio of true negatives to a sum of all the negatives) further bolsters the decision.
-These are best applicable to detection of the appropriateness of a diagnostic method in a group or population.
-The diagrammatic representation tries simplification of the complex concepts.
+These are best applicable to the detection of the appropriateness of a diagnostic method in a group or population.
+The diagrammatic representation tries to simplify complex concepts.

 Studies and trials:

-A retrospective cohort study try to compare the risk of developing a disease to some already known exposure factors, a case-control study will try to determine the possible exposure factors after a known disease incidence.
+A retrospective cohort study tries to compare the risk of developing a disease to some already known exposure factors, a case-control study will try to determine the possible exposure factors after a known disease incidence.
 Case-controlled studies and matched trials are important because it is concerned with the frequency and amount of exposure in subjects with a specific disease (cases) and people without the disease (controls).
-In a way both are similar in some aspects, and though the cohort study appears a bit superior, proper implementation is required to get the desired results.
+In a way, both are similar in some aspects and though the cohort study appears a bit superior, proper implementation is required to get the desired results.

 A study is said to be blind when only the person performing the study knows what treatment or intervention the participants are receiving until the trial is over.
 A double-blind study means not notifying both the performer and the participants about the modality and the outcome results of a trial.
 Blind studies are said to minimise bias and hence preferred.